Camila Cabello's Natural Curls At The VMAs Deserve Their Own Award

-Camila Cabello is getting ready to hit the stage with rumored boyfriend Shawn Mendes at the 2019 MTV Video Music Awards with what's sure to be a steamy performance of their song "Senorita."
-And, well, Cabello had already set the sultry vibes into motion the second she hit the red carpet in hip-length natural curls that made for the perfect over-the-shoulder photo op.
+Camila Cabello got ready to hit the stage with rumoured boyfriend Shawn Mendes at the 2019 MTV Video Music Awards with what was a steamy performance of their song "Senorita."
+And, well, Cabello had set the sultry vibes into motion the second she hit the red carpet in hip-length natural curls that made for the perfect over-the-shoulder photo op.

 The look was achieved by hairstylist Dimitri Giannetos, who has been working with the pop star for five years.
 “We decided to make Camila’s look very ethereal, but at the same time effortlessly sexy," says Giannetos of the look.
 "I wanted to highlight her natural curls against her beautiful Balmain gown, which made her look like a Grecian goddess.”